 Oiliness is a slick textural feeling discerned when you rub your tongue against the roof of your mouth when drinking bourbon.
 If you've experienced this, you understand what I mean.
 There will be a slipperiness and viscous feel to the bourbon as your tongue slides against the roof of your mouth.
 This feeling is what is referred to as oily.
 It has nothing to do with taste, only texture.

-Creaminess is very similar to butteriness, except the compared qualities are found in cream, not butter.
+Creaminess is similar to butteriness, except the compared qualities are found in cream, not butter.
 Creaminess is a smoothness or softness of texture and does not involve taste.

 What Gives Bourbon Its Oily, Buttery, Or Creamy Texture?